Uniform Information Density and Syntactic Reduction: Revisiting $\textit{that}$-Mentioning in English Complement Clauses: Discussion

-This study revisited \citet{jaeger2010redundancy} using a large and modern dataset from the CANDOR corpus.
-We analyzed over 50,000 instances of CCs to test how information density—estimated from different sources—predicts \textit{that}-mentioning, alongside other predictors motivated by alternative theories.
-We also evaluated whether improved estimates of information density lead to better model performance.
+This study revisits \citet{jaeger2010redundancy} using a large and modern dataset from the CANDOR corpus.
+We analyze over 50,000 instances of CCs to test how information density—estimated from different sources—predicts \textit{that}-mentioning, alongside other predictors motivated by alternative theories.
+We also evaluate whether improved estimates of information density lead to better model performance.

-Our results replicated the core finding that higher information density increases the likelihood of overt \textit{that}, as predicted by UID.
-Information density estimated from verb subcategorization probabilities provided strong predictive power but likely reflected verb-specific preferences rather than a general effect of information density.
-This was confirmed by follow-up models with random intercepts for matrix verbs, which eliminated the effect of verb-based information density.
-In contrast, embedding-based information density remained significant in predicting \textit{that}-mentioning, suggesting it captures more abstract, verb-independent information.
-Moreover, this is consistent with the results of structural predictability models, where GPT-2 embeddings did outperform all other features, including verb subcategorization probability, in predicting CC presence, suggesting that it offers a better measure of information density.
+Our results replicate the core finding that higher information density increases the likelihood of overt \textit{that}, as predicted by UID.
+Information density estimated from verb subcategorization probabilities provides strong predictive power but likely reflected verb-specific preferences rather than a general effect of information density.
+This is confirmed by follow-up models with random intercepts for matrix verbs, which eliminated the effect of verb-based information density.
+In contrast, embedding-based information density remains significant in predicting \textit{that}-mentioning, suggesting it captures more abstract, verb-independent information.
+Moreover, this is consistent with the results of structural predictability models, where GPT-2 embeddings outperform all other features, including verb subcategorization probability, in predicting CC presence, suggesting that it offers a better measure of information density.

-However, we do note that after including the verb random intercept, \citet{jaeger2010redundancy} still found significant effects of verb-based measures of information content.
-This discrepancy may be attributed to differences in dataset size and verb diversity. \citeposs{jaeger2010redundancy} study was based on on a smaller dataset with a more limited set of verbs, which may have amplified the observed effects
+However, we do note that after including the verb random intercept, \citet{jaeger2010redundancy} still find significant effects of verb-based measures of information content.
+This is likely due to our larger dataset size.
+Since results of \citet{jaeger2010redundancy} reply on much less observations, the effects of information density might have been amplified.\footnote{We also ran an analysis including only verbs used in \citet{jaeger2010redundancy}, and its results are qualitatively similar to our full analysis, suggesting that it is indeed the size of the dataset (i.e., more observations per verb) that leads to different results.}